Use GitHub Copilot to Supercharge Your Coding in VS Code

 • No need to retype complex queries

-• Navigate through your recent chat history
+• Navigate through your recent history

 Copilot Chat Actions

-• 📋 Copy - Copy response to clipboard
+• 📋 Copy — copy response to clipboard

-• 🔄 Apply in Editor - Replace/modify existing code
+• 🔄 Apply in Editor — replace/modify existing code

 Edit Mode — Direct Code Changes